Khoeckman/freebuild-plots/README.md

 plotId (short) - Owner Id
 plotIgn (string) - Owner IGN
-plotUnix (int) - Unix timestamp when the plot expires plotExpr (int) - Delta seconds of `plotUnix`.
+plotUnix (int) - Unix timestamp when the plot expires plotExpr (int) - This needs to be recalculated every time it is used!
+Delta seconds of `plotUnix`.
 Negative number means the plot is expired.
-Positive represents the amount of seconds until it expires (ppcd) plotSettings (byte) - (2 bits: AB) = (A: plotBuild, B: plotProtect) = (00-24) / compressed = (0-15) plotBuild (byte) - (0, 1, 2) = (Private, Trusted, Public) - Who can build (bitpacked) plotBuildStr (String) [&cNone] - Name of the build setting (ppcd) plotProtect (byte) - (0, 1, 2, 3, 4) = (Off, Low, Medium, High, Extreme) - Protection level (bitpacked) plotProtectStr (String) [&cNone] - Name of the protection setting (ppcd) plotPermStr (string) [&e[STAFF]] - Required group tag to change the protection setting (ppcd) plotOnline (bool) - (0, 1) = (Offline, Online) - Wether the owner of the plot is online (ppcd-async) plotTrusted (bool) - (0, 1) = (No, Yes) - Are you trusted on this plot (ppcd-async) plotPoints (short) [0] - Total points of the plot plotRated (short) - Total amount of players that rated the plot (all time)
+Positive represents the amount of seconds until it expires (ppcd-live) plotSettings (byte) - (2 bits: AB) = (A: plotBuild, B: plotProtect) = (00-24) / compressed = (0-15) plotBuild (byte) - (0, 1, 2) = (Private, Trusted, Public) - Who can build (bitpacked) plotBuildStr (String) [&cNone] - Name of the build setting (ppcd) plotProtect (byte) - (0, 1, 2, 3, 4) = (Off, Low, Medium, High, Extreme) - Protection level (bitpacked) plotProtectStr (String) [&cNone] - Name of the protection setting (ppcd) plotPermStr (string) [&e[STAFF]] - Required group tag to change the protection setting (ppcd) plotOnline (bool) - (-1, 0, 1) = (Offline, Unknown, Online) - Whether the owner of the plot is online.
+When it is `unknown`: disallow claiming the plot and building (ppcd-async) plotTrusted (bool) - (0, 1) = (No, Yes) - Are you trusted on this plot (ppcd-async) plotPoints (short) [0] - Total points of the plot plotRated (short) - Total amount of players that rated the plot (all time)